-I really enjoy making my own tomato juice with fresh tomatoes, although occasionally I have more tomatoes than I can utilize before they spoil.
-Therefore, I began to freeze my tomato juice, allowing me to savor it throughout the entire year.
+I love making my own tomato juice with fresh tomatoes, but sometimes I have more than I can use before they go bad.
+So, I started freezing my tomato juice to enjoy it all year round.

 In this article, I’ll share my step-by-step process for freezing tomato juice, from choosing the right tomatoes to storing the frozen juice.